Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Semantics

 As a concrete example, we apply these actions on some of the components of the LPPN in Fig.~\ref{fig:fulllppn}:

-\paragraph{Output} With the transformation steps given above, valid LPPNs can be transformed into ASP programs, whose answer sets, defining a temporal range (with the instruction ``\texttt{time(0..$n$).}'') represent all possible executions path after at most $n$ steps.
-For instance, running our example\footnote{The full code of the example is available online at \url{http://justinian.leibnizcenter.org/lppn2clingo/}; it can be run within the browser at: \url{https://potassco.org/clingo/run/}.} with the ASP engine \texttt{clingo} \cite{Eiter2008a}, we obtain:
+\paragraph{Execution} With the transformation steps given above, valid LPPNs can be transformed into ASP programs.
+In particular, for the axioms presented here, these programs can be solved the ASP engine \texttt{clingo} \cite{Eiter2008a}, also available online at: \url{https://potassco.org/clingo/run/}.
+Setting a temporal range (with the instruction ``\texttt{time(0..$n$).}'') the output answer sets represent all possible executions path after at most $n$ steps.